abokth/swamid-errorurl/README.md

 1. Replace wwwroot/images/logo.png with your own logo
 1. Update at least DISPLAYNAME and EMAIL in Resources/Controllers/HomeController.\*.resx
+1. Optional, add a footer text in Resources/Controllers/HomeController.\*.resx
-1. Upload the contents of dotnetapp to, for example, https://saml-error.example.com
+1. Upload the published version of dotnetapp to, for example, https://saml-error.example.com
 1. Tell your federation operator to set the errorURL of your Identity Provider to https://saml-error.example.com/?errorurl_code=ERRORURL_CODE&errorurl_ts=ERRORURL_TS&errorurl_rp=ERRORURL_RP&errorurl_tid=ERRORURL_TID&errorurl_ctx=ERRORURL_CTX

 ## License